linode/docs/docs/uptime/monitoring/monitoring-servers-with-monit.md

     check process apache-server with pidfile /run/apache2.pid
         if cpu > 95% for 3 cycles then alert

 For the `check process` statement, Monit requires an associated .pid file.
-Many common Linux server programs put a .pid file within the `/run` directory (`/var/run` on earlier Debian versions.)
-You can look for the location of the .pid file in your program's documentation, man page, or init script.
-In this example, the apache2 process uses a file named apache2.pid in the `/run` directory.
+Many common Linux server programs put a `.pid` file within the `/run` directory (`/var/run` on earlier Debian versions.)
+You can look for the location of the `.pid` file in your program's documentation, man page, or init script.
+In this example, the `apache2` process uses a file named `apache2.pid` in the `/run` directory.
 The result of this command sequence is that Monit will alert if this Apache process starts to use too much CPU for a minimum of three cycles.
-With `set daemon 300` defined in the global configuration, if apache uses more than 95% CPU for 3 x 300 seconds, or 15 minutes, then Monit will trigger.
+With `set daemon 300` defined in the global configuration, if Apache uses more than 95% CPU for 3 x 300 seconds, or 15 minutes, then Monit will trigger.

 You can test more than one parameter in a single check statement.
 The Apache program spawns children as needed to serve requests.
 If a large number of requests come in and continue unabated for 25 minutes, the test added here will alert on it.